 The first evidence of the word rebek is in an early 12th century table of Arabic and Latin terms (Paris, Bibliotheque Nationale, Ms. lat.
 14754).
 However, there is no illustration.
 Bearing in mind the slippery problem of medieval instrument naming – several instruments with the same name, the same instrument with several names – we cannot be sure what rebek meant in this context, and the rebec as we know it does not appear with any certainty until the 14th century.
 All the evidence suggests that rebecs always had 3 strings, whereas vielles had 3, 4 or 5 strings.
 It follows that the two church elders carved on the Church of Sainte Pierre in Moissac, France, dating from 1115–1130, pictured above right, are holding/playing vielles.
 Though the shape is that of the later rebec, the 5 tuning pegs (4 extant, 1 missing in both cases) indicates vielles.

 The earliest apparent example of an identifiable European rebec is in the Catalan Psalter, c.
 1050 (bottom left), 65 to 80 years before the Church of Sainte Pierre.
 A similar instrument (bottom right) is in the English manuscript, BL Arundel 91 (f.
 218), a Passionale (Lives of the Saints) originating in Canterbury in the first quarter of the 12th century.
 Both are apparently single strung, as rebecs were.
-Though they look like rebecs, it is most likely that they are both vielles in the shape that was later to be used for the rebec, due to the lack of any substantial corroborating evidence for rebecs at this point.
-Both are in one of the vielle shapes, but the instrument on the right has 4 strings.
-Whether this is to be believed is a moot point, since it has 3 tuning pegs.
+Though they look like rebecs, it is most likely that they are both vielles in the shape that was later to be used for the rebec, due to the lack of any substantial corroborating evidence for rebecs at this point in time.
+Both are in one of the vielle shapes, later also used for the rebec.
+The instrument on the right has 4 strings, precluding it from being a rebec, but whether this is to be believed is a moot point, since it has 3 tuning pegs.

-The point about the ‘rebec shape’ alone not identifying a true rebec is made clearer by the fact that the rebec did employ employ a bourdon, whereas vielles often did.
+The point about the rebec shape alone not identifying a true rebec is made clearer by the fact that the rebec did not employ a bourdon, whereas vielles often did.
 The first three illustrations below show 5 string vielles with bourdons; the last, if it is to be taken literally, shows 3 strings plus a bourdon (all other evidence shows that only 5 string vielles had bourdons, as we will see).
 All vielles are in the shape later used for the rebec.